rlinlen/aws-vllm-openwebui/README.md

 ## Security

 - Services run in private subnets
-- Only OpenWebUI ALB is internet-facing
+- Only OpenWebUI ALB is internet-facing, but restricted to CloudFront access only
+- CloudFront provides HTTPS access with a valid SSL certificate
+- Custom header authentication between CloudFront and ALB
 - HuggingFace token stored in Secrets Manager
 - Internal communication secured
 - Auto-scaling groups in private subnets